lostlife126/directx_test/README.md

 # directx_test
- it is my test program with directx
+ it is my test program with directx. sorry it's only class description without full and good using.